Newborn and Infant Feeding Schedule and Chart

 *Input details of your baby’s last measurements. **Source: World Health Organization

-For Your Breastfed Baby
+Breastfed Baby

 You may have to nurse just six to eight times per day at this stage (or about every three to four hours).

-For Your Formula-Fed Baby
+Formula-Fed Baby

-• Giving your baby formula about six to eight times per day
+You may need to feed your baby formula about six to eight times per day.

-You may be able to start weaning your baby off of night feedings; however, every baby is unique.
+You may be able to start weaning your baby off night feedings; however, every baby is unique.
 Speak to your baby’s healthcare provider to see if it’s time to cut down on nighttime feedings and to learn what you can do to encourage the process.

 There is no correct time to wean off breast milk or formula.
 Speak to your baby’s healthcare provider to learn more about the cues and signs that can let you know when your baby is ready for more solid foods.

-Blends of different foods can be introduced during mealtime and added to your baby’s feeding schedule.
 Your baby may eat about three to four times per day.
 Be sure to avoid offering foods that pose choking hazards such as grapes, peanuts, and popcorn.

 Of course, if at any time you have questions or concerns, reach out to your baby’s healthcare provider for personalized guidance and advice.